 The Landscape

-The Beemster is a textbook example of Dutch water management and land reclamation from the early seventeenth century.
-In 1612, the former lake was drained using windmills, dikes, and canals, creating a new polder with fertile clay soil more than three meters below sea level.
+The Beemster is a UNESCO World Heritage Site and is regarded as a masterpiece of early 17th-century Dutch water management and land reclamation.
+In 1612, the former lake was drained using windmills, dikes and canals, creating a fertile clay polder that today lies more than three metres below sea level.

 What You’ll Discover Along the Way